LIMIT: Learning Interfaces to Maximize Information Transfer: Introduction

 We use this insight to develop LIMIT: \textbf{L}earning \textbf{I}nterfaces to \textbf{M}aximize \textbf{I}nformation \textbf{T}ransfer.
 LIMIT is an information-theoretic algorithm that learns a real-time interface policy (i.e., a mapping from information to signals) to maximize the mutual dependence between the hidden information and the human actions.
 LIMIT is not tied to any specific type of interface; as we will show, our unified approach can be applied to visual displays, auditory cues, and haptic arrays.
 The first time a new user interacts with LIMIT the interface signals may appear random or irregular.
 But over repeated interactions LIMIT gathers data from the current user, learns online, and personalizes the signals so that humans take different actions for different values of hidden information.
 Co-adaptive humans exploit these interpretable signals to complete the task and maximize their reward over repeated interactions.
 Overall, LIMIT is a step towards robots that learn how to convey their own latent, internal information to nearby humans.

 In this paper we make the following contributions:

 \p{Formalizing Interfaces with Information Transfer} We formulate robotic interfaces as the intersection of human and interface policies.
-We hypothesize that interpretable, task-agnostic interfaces should maximize conditional information gain between hidden information and human actions.
+In settings where an interface has access to hidden information that a human does not, we hypothesize that interpretable, task-agnostic interfaces should maximize conditional information gain between hidden information and human actions.
 We then derive information gain in terms of the agent policies.

 \p{Learning Interfaces to Maximize Information Gain} Directly optimizing for information gain is intractable in continuous spaces.
-We accordingly introduce LIMIT, an online learning approach that closely mirrors the structure of our derived formulation.
+We accordingly introduce LIMIT, an online learning approach that closely mirrors the structure of our derived formulation\footnote{Our code for implementing LIMIT is available here: \url{https://github.com/VT-Collab/LIMIT-learning-interfaces}}.
 LIMIT learns an interface policy to correlate the human's actions and hidden information.

 \p{Comparing Interfaces in Controlled Simulations} We compare LIMIT to ablations and a state-of-the-art baseline across simulated environments.
 This includes settings where the interface signal is over-actuated (i.e., the signal has more dimensions than the information) and under-actuated (i.e., the information has more dimensions than the signal).